Naveenajancy/Spring-Boot/README.md

 data.sql:
-you can add values directly into table by using data.sql file.
+you can add values directly into a table by using data.sql file.

-make sure to set spring.jpa.defer-datasource-initialization=true in the property file so tha data will be inserted after table creation.
+make sure to set spring.jpa.defer-datasource-initialization=true in the property file so tha data will be inserted after the table creation.